Remote working is becoming the norm for an increasing number of UK employees.

 Across the country, thousands of employees are spending more and more of their week out of the office, working instead from home or from other premises.
 Indeed, a recent survey by Virgin suggested that almost 60 per cent of employees believe that office space will no longer be a necessity within the next decade.

-The rise of remote working obviously has some significant benefits – but it also presents some major challenges for employers.
+The rise of remote working and distributed teams obviously has some significant benefits – but it also presents some major challenges for employers.
 Managing out-of-office workers is an altogether different task to managing employees who you can actually see – and, as a result, initially it can be difficult.

 So how can you get the best out of remote working arrangements?